haroldeustaquio/Machine-Learning-Projects/Linear-Regression/Beer-Consumption/README.md

 ---

-## How to Run the Project
-1. Install the required libraries.
-2. Download the dataset or place the CSV file in the `data` folder.
-3. Run the code provided to clean the data, train the models, and evaluate the performance.

----

 ## Models Used
 - **Linear Regression**: A simple linear model for prediction.
 - **Lasso Regression**: A regularized model that reduces overfitting.